Regency period (Empire of Brazil): Creation of the National Guard

-Political clashes - the Caramurus' agitations; the 30th of July coup
+Political clashes - the Caramurus' agitations; the 30 July coup

 The regency found the country in serious difficulties, as a result of a serious financial crisis and unrest that threatened national unity.
 To face this situation, Diogo Antônio Feijó, also a deputy, was appointed as Minister of Justice.

-The Moderate and the Exalted parties were later joined by the Restorer (its members were nicknamed caramurus), who preached the return of Emperor Pedro I and was headed by José Bonifácio, who had recovered his previous political prestige by being appointed tutor to the young monarch.
+The Moderate and the Exalted parties were later joined by the Restorer (its members were nicknamed caramurus), who preached the return of emperor Pedro I and was headed by José Bonifácio, who had recovered his previous political prestige by being appointed tutor to the young monarch.

-Faced with nationwide instability, Feijó demanded that the Regency give him written authorization that he would have full autonomy in the affairs of his ministry, so that he could face the riots that broke out, especially in Rio de Janeiro.
+Faced with nationwide instability, Feijó demanded that the regency give him written authorization that he would have full autonomy in the affairs of his ministry, so that he could face the riots that broke out, especially in Rio de Janeiro.
 Part of the unrest, provoked by José Bonifácio and the caramurus, aimed to destabilize the regency.
-On 3 April 1832, a revolt broke out in the capital, in the midst of many political intrigues; blaming Bonifácio for the agitations, Feijó demanded his resignation from his position of tutor, having declared: "either José Bonifácio leaves the tutorship or I leave the ministry of Justice".
+On 3 April 1832, a revolt broke out in the capital, in the midst of many political intrigues; blaming Bonifácio for the agitations, Feijó demanded his resignation from his position of tutor, having declared: "either José Bonifácio leaves the tutorship or I leave the ministry of justice".

-The deputies, with a moderate majority, were in favor of the dismissal requested by Feijó; but the senate, where Bonifácio still enjoyed prestige and had a conservative majority, rejected, by a difference of just one vote, the project to dismiss the tutor; Feijó then presented his resignation on April 5.
+The deputies, with a moderate majority, were in favor of the dismissal requested by Feijó; but the Senate, where Bonifácio still enjoyed prestige and had a conservative majority, rejected, by a difference of just one vote, the bill to dismiss Bonifácio; Feijó then presented his resignation on 5 April.

 In his office Feijó acted with great rigor and efficiency.
-He also had the Feijó Law approved, which freed slaves who came from outside the empire, but whose effectiveness was null.
+He also had the Feijó Law approved, which provided for the liberation of slaves who came from outside the empire, but whose effectiveness was null.

-Despite now being outside the government, Feijó made a new attempt to make moderate reforms prosper in the episode that became known as the 30th of July coup.
-Counting on the help of priest José Bento Leite Ferreira de Melo in the typography where Melo edited the newspaper O Pregoeiro Constitucional - a liberal newspaper that opposed Pedro I - the Constitution of Pouso Alegre was printed, a kind of new Letter that brought the amendments that dragged on in the General Assembly, and that the coup planned to see approved.
+Despite now being outside the government, Feijó made a new attempt to make moderate reforms prosper in the episode that became known as the 30 July coup.
+Counting on the help of priest José Bento Leite Ferreira de Melo in the typography where Melo edited the newspaper O Pregoeiro Constitucional - a liberal newspaper that opposed Pedro I - the Constitution of Pouso Alegre was printed, a new constitution that brought the amendments that dragged on in the General Assembly, and that the coup planned to approve.